grantchen2003/insight-cli/README.md

 ## Installation

-To use insight, ensure that Python version 3.10.0+ is installed.
-Then, install the insight-cli globally by running the following command:
+Before installing the insight-cli, ensure that you have Python version 3.10.0+.
+To install the insight-cli globally, run the following command:

 ```bash
 $ pip install insight-cli